simpledotorg/simple-server/doc/arch/016-reporting-schema.md

 Simple's application schema is optimized for application transactions like registering patients, recording BPs, updating patient info, or tracking overdue patients.
 As such, reporting queries grow complex.
-Asking questions like "latest BP in a month", "prescribed drugs as of a date", "current step of treatment protocol" involve complex clauses in the SQL queries.
+Asking questions like "latest BP in a month", "prescribed drugs as of a date", "current step of treatment protocol" involve joins and duplicating indicator definitions across different code paths.

+When the application schema is used for reporting also, there is a tight coupling between application requirements and reporting requirements.
+Changes to the schema to optimize for reporting may have a negative impact on complexity in the application, and vice versa.

 This complexity has a tangible impact on the quality of our reports.
 We risk data inconsistency as complex queries are more error-prone when reused in multiple places.

-### 2. Coupling
+### 2. Performance

-When the application schema is used for reporting also, there is a tight coupling between application requirements and reporting requirements.
-Changes to the schema to optimize for reporting may have a negative impact on complexity in the application, and vice versa.

 In addition to complexity, performance is also a growing concern as we scale.
 Heavy reporting operations may strain the application's ability to write data to the database.
 Conversely, heavy application activity may impact our ability to generate reports in a performant manner.
 We currently use heavy layers of caching to mitigate these performance concerns, but the less caching we _need_ to do, the better.
+For example, we have faced several issues in the past where the same indicator is inconsistent across different touchpoints in our reports, specifically due to multiple layers of caching.

 ### Priorities and constraints